How to draw a top-down floor plan for a level, with flow and typology

 - You can deviate from the parti.
 The purpose of the parti was to help you start drawing bubbles.
 If it's not helping you anymore, then don't use it.

 In architecture, a top-down layout drawing is called a floor plan.

 a. imagine a plan cut, an imaginary horizontal slice through a building b. draw the structural shapes below this plan cut -- wall segments, doorways, windows, and significant furniture or fixtures c. to draw relevant objects above the plan cut, use dashed or dotted lines

 In the diagram below, notice how Ching uses various line types, line weights, shading, and tonal patterns to differentiate parts of the floor plan.
 Ching thickens and darkens walls, but uses thinner lines to mark stairs or to denote areas of the house, and fainter lines for the arc of a rotating door.

 various floor plan drawing techniques from "Architectural Graphics" (6th ed.) by Francis D. K. Ching

 - START BIG.
 Use the entire page.
-Start with the big main shapes and gradually work down to smaller features like doors and windows.
-Work in passes over the entire drawing.
+Start with big main shapes and gradually work down to smaller features like doors and windows.
 Don't draw at 100% detail.

 - WE'RE NOT ARCHITECTS.
-Just draw the minimum needed to express the bounds of the space and the player experience.
+Draw the minimum needed to imagine the player experience.

 Markup and label important parts of the layout drawing.